Moderne Gentleman vs. Halfday – Comparing the Garment Duffles

 The Verdict: Final Thoughts on Moderne Gentleman vs. Halfday

 When comparing the two bags, I find that there’s a lot that I like about both of them.
 This starts with the fact that both are remarkably clever — even in their own, independent ways.
-With that said, I do think that the Moderne Gentleman bag packs in a few more features than the Halfday (including extra pockets and storage space) and ends up being more useable as a result.
+With that said, I do think that the Moderne Gentleman bag packs in a few more features than the Halfday (including extra pockets and storage space) and ends up being more usable as a result.

 Per FTC guidelines, this website may be compensated by companies mentioned through advertising, affiliate programs or otherwise.
 (Note: advertising relationships do not have any influence on editorial content.
 Advertising compensation allows Money@30 to provide quality content for free.
 All editorial opinions are those of Kyle Burbank.)